-Using WHM’s Backup Configuration cPanel can upload its backups to Amazon’s S3 Cloud Storage.
+Using WHM’s Backup Configuration cPanel can upload its backups to Amazon’s S3 Cloud Storage and later restore backups from Amazon’s S3 as well.
 This is invaluable, but what if you wish to restore one of these backups?
 How do you restore a backup uploaded to Amazon?
 This article will detail how to restore a backup from Amazon’s S3 service.

 Download Backup from AWS S3

 - Access the AWS Management Console, click Sign In to the Console, and login

 - Click the Services link in the top left-hand corner

 - Under the Storage section, click on S3